Greenmamba29/genspark-ai-search-privacy/PRIVACY_INTEGRATION_COMPLETE.md

 **🟢 READY FOR PRODUCTION**

-The GenSpark AI Search system with SimStudio privacy integration is:
+The Grahmos AI Search system with SimStudio privacy integration is:
 - ✅ Functionally complete
 - ✅ Performance optimized
 - ✅ Security hardened